 Inspirato Incorporated: Please contact the Portnoy Law Firm to recover your losses; April 17, 2023 deadline

 LOS ANGELES, Feb.
-16, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Inspirato Incorporated (NASDAQ: ISPO) investors that a lawsuit filed on behalf of investors that purchased Inspirato (NASDAQ: ISPO) securities between May 11, 2022 and December 15, 2022, both dates inclusive (the "Class Period").
+16, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Inspirato Incorporated ISPO investors that a lawsuit filed on behalf of investors that purchased Inspirato ISPO securities between May 11, 2022 and December 15, 2022, both dates inclusive (the "Class Period").

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.